-I view teaching as a collaborative enterprise.
-My central goal is to bring out individual potential by increasing student governance of learning to promote motivation and increase critical and creative thinking skills.
+My central goal is to bring out individual potential by increasing student governance of learning to promote motivation and increase critical thinking skills.
 In my courses, you will typically find a mix of activities, lecture, discussion, and writing.
-I attempt to give students choice and voice in their learning whenever possible.
-Moreover, I value diversity and aim to create a classroom environment that celebrates diversity and inclusion.
-I view it as my social and civic responsibility to use my education in neuroscience and psychology to advocate inclusion, reject hate, and help navigate difficult conversations in the classroom and on campus.
+I try to give students choice and voice in their learning whenever possible.
+I work to create a welcoming classroom environment that celebrates diversity and is accessible to all.

 Scholarship of Teaching & Learning (SOTL)

-I am currently researching best practices for leveraging social and digital media in higher education.
+I am currently researching best practices for leveraging technology use in higher education.
 More specifically, I am assessing whether the integration of digital and social media into my courses relates to student attitudes, engagement, and perception of learning.
 This is an ongoing process that involves surveying students in a variety of courses with varying levels of digital and social media use related to the course.

 - Neurobiology of Disease (w/ lab)